Designing a 22V motor controller for the team's first fully electric car

 The self-made brains of a car

-Collaborating alongside Andrew
+Collaborated alongside Andrew

 Radke and Maya Edie-Maxsom in